stucco/dev-setup/README.md

 More information about submitting to a storm cluster can be found in the [storm command line client documentation](https://github.com/nathanmarz/storm/wiki/Command-line-client).

 ## Notes

+### Berkshelf

+Vagrant uses [Berkshelf](http://berkshelf.com/) to manage the Chef cookbooks, which define how applications are installed on the VM.
+To get new versions of cookbooks, you will need to delete the `Berksfile.lock` file, which locks in the versions of the cookbooks that are used.

 ### sbt on a Mac